JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 You'll create an application where users can select a country to see the time in the capital city of that country.
 All the functionality of your Compose Multiplatform app will be implemented in common code using multiplatform libraries.
-It'll load and display images within a dropdown menu and will use Compose events, styles, themes, modifiers, and layouts.
+It'll load and display images within a dropdown menu and will use a Compose layout with events, styles, themes, and modifiers.

 In this tutorial, you will: